VGP/vgp-tools/Core/Format-description.md

 Every data line has a type designated by a letter.
 The types of data lines permitted depend on the schema associated to the primary file type.
-At most one data line type can be designated as a *group type*.
+At most one data line type can be used to start a new *group* of objects.